Magnetic Flux Transport in Radiatively Inefficient Accretion Flows and the Pathway towards a Magnetically Arrested Disk: Evolution of the Initial RIAF Run

 \subsection{Flow evolution of the Initial RIAF}

+Top and bottom panels of Fig. \ref{fig:flow_evo} show the time evolution of the flow for the Initial RIAF run.
+We particularly focus on the initial stage of evolution of RIAF in Fig. \ref{fig:flow_evo}(a), where we show how the rest mass density ($\rho$) and poloidal magnetic fields $\mathbf{B}_p=\mathbf{B}_r + \mathbf{B}_{\theta}$ vary in time.
+In contrast, Fig. \ref{fig:flow_evo}(b) focuses on the evolution of the mean ($\phi$-averaged, for definition, see equation \ref{eq:mean_B}) magnetic fields at late stages.

-Fig. \ref{fig:flow_evo} shows the evolution of the flow with time for the Initial RIAF run; colors describe mean toroidal field ($\phi$-averaged, for definition see equation \ref{eq:mean_B}), and streamlines depict mean poloidal fields $\bar{\mathbf{B}}_p= \bar{\mathbf{B}}_r + \bar{\mathbf{B}}_{\theta}$.
-The first panel of Fig. \ref{fig:flow_evo} shows the magnetic initial condition- poloidal field loops of alternate signs, aiming to achieve a weakly magnetized RIAF (SANE; \citealt{Narayan2012}) in the quasi-stationary phase.
-Shear in the accretion flow converts poloidal field into the toroidal field, while MRI amplifies the poloidal field.
-Therefore, both poloidal and toroidal fields grow exponentially in a dynamical time ($t_{\rm dyn} \approx 1/\Omega \propto R^{3/2}$) and after few dynamical time the system likely enters the non-linear regime under the influence of parasitic instabilities (\citealt{Goodman1994}) or due to different super-Alfvénic rotational instabilities (SARIs; \citealt{Goedbloed_Keppens2022}).
+The first panels of Fig. \ref{fig:flow_evo} (a) and (b) show the magnetic initial condition- poloidal field loops of alternate signs with average $\beta_{\rm av}= \la p_{\rm gas}\ra/ \la p_{\rm mag} \ra=800$, aiming to achieve a weakly magnetized RIAF (SANE; \citealt{Narayan2012}) in the quasi-stationary phase.
+Shear in the accretion flow converts the poloidal field into the toroidal field, while MRI amplifies the poloidal field.
+Therefore, both poloidal and toroidal fields grow exponentially in a dynamical time ($t_{\rm dyn} \approx 1/\Omega \propto R^{3/2}$).
+As a result, MRI grows faster in the disk close to the BH.
+Hence, the disk close to the BH breaks up earlier compared to that further away.
+After few dynamical time, the system likely enters the non-linear regime under the influence of parasitic instabilities (\citealt{Goodman1994}) or due to different super-Alfvénic rotational instabilities (SARIs; \citealt{Goedbloed_Keppens2022}), and finally, fully MHD turbulence is developed throughout the disk.